Hrishi18162/vendor-reliability-backend/README.md

-Here is your document with all emojis removed and everything kept clean and unchanged otherwise:

----

 # Vendor Reliability Intelligence & Procurement Risk Management Platform — Backend

 A robust RESTful backend for the **Vendor Reliability Intelligence & Procurement Risk Management Platform**, built using **FastAPI, Python, SQLAlchemy, and PostgreSQL**.